TonioGela/blog/content/testing-typelevel-toolkit.md

 ```
 {% end %}

-Let's dissect this function for a moment:
+Let's dissect this function:
 - `ProcessBuilder` constructor accepts a `String` command and a list of `String` arguments, it can then spawn the subprocess using `.spawn[IO]`, that will return a `Resource[IO, Process[IO]]`.
 Resource is a really useful Cats Effect datatype that deserves its own post, but you can find some information in [the official documentation](https://typelevel.org/cats-effect/docs/std/resource).
-- The `Process[IO]` resource is `use`d, and its exit code is gathered **in parallel** together with its stdout and stderr using `parFlatMapN`.
+- The `Process[IO]` resource is `use`d, and its exit code is gathered, **in parallel**, together with its stdout and stderr using `parFlatMapN`.
 This will prevent deadlocking, as we won't wait for a process' exit code without consuming its stdout and stderr streams.
 - Once we have the results, if the exit code is 0 we'll simply discard the content of the streams, otherwise we'll print everything that might be useful to debug possible errors, and we'll instruct our testing framework to fail with a specific message.

 Now we needed a method to write in a temporary file the source of each scala-cli script with all the information needed to correctly test the toolkit.
 Luckily for us `fs2` makes it easy: